 I went to my room and to get the sheets off of my bed because she slept with me the night before and because she was still potty training so she had an accident in the bed and I knew that prissy Chance would not sleep on them again unless they were clean.
 After I put the sheets in the washer, I went to the bathroom.
 While I was in the bathroom, they went into Brandon’s room to watch TV and play.
 She was running in and out of my room.
 And I would laugh and say, “Chance get out of here” and she would laugh and run away.
 When she ran out the last time, I hid by my dresser knowing that she would come back in and I was right.
 She came back in and I said, “what are you doing Chance?” we were both laughing and she said, “I love you Mama’.
 I said, ” I love you too Chance”.
 I went back into the bathroom.
 I wish I would have waited until they were in bed to finish what I was doing in the restroom.

 Three minutes later, Brandon runs into my room crying.
 I said, “What’s wrong Brandon?”
 He says, “The TV fell!!!”
 I’m thinking to myself, “Ok, why is he crying because the TV fell?”
 But I look in his face and I know something isn’t right.
 Plus, Chance didn’t come in with him.
 I run in to his room and I see something that will haunt me forever.
 I see my Chance underneath the dresser and she’s unconscious.
 I don’t know where my strength came from but I picked that dresser up and threw it and picked up my baby.
 I scream her name and she doesn’t respond to me.
 I run out of my apartment holding her screaming for help.
 The neighborhood kids come and they see me holding her and they start crying.
 I call 911.
 I’m still screaming and my neighbor Robin comes downstairs and calls my mom and tells her that she needs to get to Little Rock.
 The paramedics came and they couldn’t get her to respond.
 She starts vomiting because she’d just eaten.
 Still they couldn’t get her to respond.
 They needed additional assistance and made a call to Arkansas Children’s hospital to request an helicopter to airlift her.
 I’m looking at her through the ambulance window, helpless.
 There is nothing I can do but watch them work on my baby.
 She finally was able to fly and I couldn’t be with her.
 My neighbor Robin and her fiancé drive me to Little Rock.
 While on the road, my Aunt Carolyn calls me and tells me that everything will be fine and that nothing can get Chance down.
 Honestly, I didn’t believe her.
 Not for one minute.
+She didn’t see my baby underneath the dresser.
+She didn’t see her unconscious.
+I knew it didn’t look good but I’m pretended to be hopeful.
 I’m crying and blaming myself the entire time.

-I get to the hospital in less than 15 minutes but she hasn’t made it there.
-Thankfully, my cousins have.
+I get to the hospital in less than 15 minutes but Chance hasn’t made it there.
+I later find out that they were having complications and she needed to be stabilized before she could be airlifted.
+Thankfully, my cousins have made it.
 I’m shaking, distraught, confused and wondering what is going on.
 A doctor comes in and tells me that, Chance has arrived but that it doesn’t look good.
 I jump up and I ask, “What the hell do you mean it doesn’t look good?
 That’s my baby!
 What are you saying?”
 He says that her lungs were collapsed and that she has severe head trauma.
 I told him that the dresser didn’t hit her head, that it was on her chest.
 He then asks what was on the dresser.
 I said regretfully, the TV was.
 I remember that the TV was on the other side of her when I got in the room.
 He said, “well the TV must’ve hit her…” My parents and brothers got there in record time from Marion and Jonesboro and when they got there my Mom asked what was going on?
 I told her that they said it didn’t look good.
 She was in a daze and she like me, was asking, “what do you mean?”….
 I was so afraid that she would be upset with me because she loves her grandchildren and I failed at protecting her.
 By this time more of my family arrives and they give us a conference room to accommodate everyone.

 About an hour later doctors come in and they tell us that it doesn’t look good and that the damage was too severe and that there was nothing that they could.
 I know that they were supposed to say that.
 They don’t give us any hope at all.
 We had to wait.